Parents, teachers, students, and prospective instructors interested in participating in any of these programs, please complete the form found here.

-These outreach efforts have expanded into the academic year, where fifth through twelfth graders are being immersed in one-day, intensive experiences that expose them to the diversity and impact of the STEM fields on modern society.
-These field trips to Cooper Union start with a tour of the New Academic Building at 41 Cooper Square, where the synthesis of art, architecture, and engineering are discussed in terms of the design trade-offs that are struck as practitioners collaborate to build multidisciplinary projects of this scale.
+During a STEM Day program, sixth through twelfth graders are immersed in one-day, intensive experiences that expose them to the diversity and impact of the STEM fields on modern society.
+These field trips to Cooper Union start with a tour of 41 Cooper Square, where the synthesis of art, architecture, and engineering are discussed in terms of the design trade-offs that are struck as practitioners collaborate to build multidisciplinary projects of this scale.

 Historical Note: This outreach program was first established through a partnership between Cooper Union students from the Formula SAE Team and Pi Tau Sigma (the Mechanical Engineering Honor Society).
 Organized with teachers from MELS, this collaboration brought seventh graders to Cooper Union to learn about energy efficiency and alternative fuels during winter break in 2007.
 During spring break, Cooper Union students repaid the visit by traveling to MELS and leading a workshop with students there constructing fuel cell powered model cars.
 The model cars constructed by MELS students were assembled from kits donated through a joint initiative between the John Deere Corporation, the Society of Automotive Engineers, and A World in Motion.
 These kits were developed to help budding engineers learn about the complex packaging and technical applications involved in automotive engineering, and in particular, how to produce mechanical power from basic hydrogen and oxygen.
 Cooper Union has also partnered with LaSalle Academy, Grace Church School, Quad Preparatory School, Icahn Charter School #1, Islip Public Schools, and Waseda Juku to continually enhance this program.